AMANDA LAPIN

 RESEARCH TACTICS

-We shopped in Lulu and walked around other competitors stores to interact with the brand directly
+We shopped in Lululemon and walked around other competitors stores to interact with the brand directly

 INSIGHT